austindd/create-sql-rows/README.md

 (5, EUGENE, datelunch@example.com, 8f65767b10, 7e938448-772a-480d-b3f7-f3e0aab0a1dc),
 (...), ...
 ```
-You can copy and paste the text file into your SQL query, specifically within the VALUES argument for an INSERT statement.
+You can copy and paste the text file into your SQL query, specifically within the VALUES argument for an INSERT INTO statement.

 *Voilà!* Now you can quickly test your SQL schema using realistic data tables!